daisynyj/DataIntensive/project0.md

 http://www.firebirdsql.org/en/about-firebird/

 FlockDB
-FlockDB is a database that stores graph data, but it isn°Øt a database optimized for graph-traversal operations.
-Instead, it°Øs optimized for very large adjacency lists, fast reads and writes, and page-able set arithmetic queries.
+FlockDB is a database that stores graph data, but it isn‚Äôt a database optimized for graph-traversal operations.
+Instead, it‚Äôs optimized for very large adjacency lists, fast reads and writes, and page-able set arithmetic queries.
 References:
 https://blog.twitter.com/2010/introducing-flockdb